Key Program Features

 A fingerprint-based criminal background check is required by law for all nurse aide students and must be completed prior to registration.
 Students will need to complete the Health Care Worker Background Check Authorization and Disclosure form legibly and in its entirety.
 Please include an email address or fax number to where you would like your fingerprint paperwork sent and return the completed form to one of the following:

-- Local LLCC Outreach Center – Beardstown, Jacksonville, Litchfield or Taylorville
+- Local LLCC Education Service Area (ESA) – Beardstown, Jacksonville, Litchfield or Taylorville

 - Email a copy to CNA.Program@llcc.edu

 Students who have previously completed a background check must complete a new Health Care Worker Background Check Authorization and Disclosure form to grant LLCC permission to access previous background check information.

 When the disclosure form is processed, students will be provided with a Livescan form to take to an approved vendor for fingerprinting.
 The student will be issued a receipt by the vendor that will need to be returned to LLCC utilizing one of the above listed methods.

 Once the background check steps are completed and all required paperwork has been submitted, students will receive an email stating they have completed the background check requirement for the CNA course.

 The 2018-2019 standard in-district tuition rate for the program is $129.50 per credit hour.
 Fees are $11 per credit hour.
 Get more information on tuition and fees.